privacy-scaling-explorations/core-program/2024/MODULE_0.md

 This is the pre-requisite module to be completed *before* the program begins.
 Everything in this module was designed to be easy to learn without much need for external mentorship support.
 However, if you find that you need additional support, don't hesitate to reach out!

-**Make sure to read this module in its entirety!**
+**Complete this module in its entirety before the program begins! ⚠️📚⚠️**

 ## Getting Help

 It's important to ask questions early and often.
 Many of the topics discussed are complex, and reaching out to others for different perspectives can be very helpful.
+The following section details how and where to ask questions.

-### Asking Questions
+### How to Ask Questions

 When asking questions, it is important to consider several things before sending them off: